 Michael J Edwards: Along with your good friends, Noel McKoy and Keni Stevens to name but two, you have been around this ‘music thang’ for Nye on thirty years.
 And to paraphrase Keith Sweat the American R&B singer who once said, “For fifteen years I’ve been bangin’ and I’m still bangin’!”
 You’ve been banging for thirty years plus and you’re still banging!
 What do you put your longevity down to?

 Junior Giscombe: I don’t know.
-I started out I suppose like most people do; when you’re kid it’s all about trying to attract the girls.
+I started out I suppose as most people do; when you’re a kid it’s all about trying to attract the girls.
 The music in a sense is kind of secondary; you want to be a star, you want to be on TV.
-I feel the longevity has come from the fact that I always wanted to make music which stayed around.
+I feel the longevity has come from the fact that I always wanted to make music that stayed around.
 I didn’t want to be the artist who made popular songs that year and then that was it; I just didn’t want to be that kind of artist.
-So over the years I stayed more in the background to people; I would do things, but I wouldn’t push myself up front.
+So over the years, I stayed more in the background to people; I would do things, but I wouldn’t push myself upfront.
 I want the music to stand up for itself.
 I think a lot of the time you can overhype your music.
 At the time I did ‘Mama Used To Say’, there was a whole machine behind it.

 Michael J Edwards: What year was this?